Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

 In this section, we want to express the classes $[Y]$ for all $Y$ a twisted sector of \mbun, as linear combinations of elements in $R^*($\mbun$)$.
-In fact it is possible to express them as linear combinations of products of divisor classes in \mbun.
-This is due to the fact that there are base twisted sectors (Definition \ref{base}) in genus $1$ only up to $4$ marked points, and:
+It is possible to express them as linear combinations of products of divisor classes in \mbun.
+This is due to the fact that there are base twisted sectors (Definition \ref{base}) in genus $1$ only up to $4$ marked points, and Belorousski's Theorem \ref{belotheorem}.
+In fact, we manage to compute these classes as linear combinations of products of \emph{$S_n$-invariant} boundary divisor classes.